hsulab-arc/COMBINE/README.md

-* Step 1) From fasta files composed of expected 301 bp NGS reads for every domain (R1_Forward_P5_301cycles.fasta & R2_Reverse_P7_301cycles.fasta), all possible unique 15 mers were generated using UniqueKMER with the following commands.
+* Step 1) From fasta files composed of expected 301 bp NGS reads for every domain (R1_Forward_P5_301cycles.fasta & R2_Reverse_P7_301cycles.fasta), all possible unique 15 mers were generated using UniqueKMER[^2] with the following commands.
+[^2]: Chen, S., He, C., Li, Y., Li, Z., and Melançon, C.E.
+(2021).
+A computational toolset for rapid identification of SARS-CoV-2, other viruses and microorganisms from sequencing data.
+Brief.
+Bioinform.
+22, 924–935.

 ```bash
 $ uniquekmer -f R1_Forward_P5_301cycles.fasta -k 15 -o "kmercollection_R1"